All Episodes

 We don't.

-Congressional leaders, National Security Agency, and there's still a week left here for this stuff to be released.
+And there's still a week left here for this stuff to be released.

 So keep a sharp eye on this.

-This one's fascinating to me, uh, these Saddam tapes, because it as I look at this, there are more vested interests lined up who would try to bury this, discredit it, or stop it than there are those who would like to see it come out.
+This one's fascinating to me, these Saddam tapes, because as I look at this, there are more vested interests lined up who would try to bury this, discredit it, or stop it than there are those who would like to see it come out.

-Be watching this with dated breath.
+Be watching this with bated breath.

 Back in just a second.

-Well, you know, the news has not been good lately for the feminists out there, but this story might please them.
+Hell, you know, the news has not been good lately for the feminists out there, but this story might please them.

-Mailed condoms filled with potentially explosive mixture to strip strip clubs, a TV station, and other places.
+Saying she was tired of men mistreating her, an ex-strip club waitress in Boston mailed condoms filled with potentially explosive mixture to strip clubs, a TV station, and other places.

-Kimberly Lynn DeSilva, 40, says he just couldn't take it anymore, and FBI documents unsealed in the city's U.S. district court on Tuesday.
+And FBI documents unsealed in the city's U.S. District Court on Tuesday.

-According to FBI affidavits, a strange package showed up at the Bridgewater State College Admissions Office on September 21 with a note inside saying, boom, workers evacuated the building, and a state police bomb squad was called in when fluid was seen leaking from the package.
+According to FBI affidavits, a strange package showed up at the Bridgewater State College Admissions Office on September 21 with a note inside saying, boom, workers evacuated the building and a state police bomb squad was called in when fluid was seen leaking from the package.

-Turns out that the the this she's the condom bomber.
+Turns out that she's the condom bomber.

-Apparently this woman's been mailing condom bombs all over Boston because she's fed up with the way men at strip clubs treated her when she worked in the strip club as a waitress.
+with the way men at strip clubs treated her when she worked in the strip club as a waitress.

 What?

-Well, it it it's uh it leaked whatever was in there.
+Well, it leaked whatever was in there.

-I uh I don't know.
+I don't know.

-Uh but uh it was a potentially explosive mixture.
+But it was a potentially explosive mixture.

-Hey, folks, I just report the news.
+Hey, folks, I just reported the news.

-Uh see you tomorrow.
+See you tomorrow.

 Export Selection